brotatotes/bht-automation/bht gen 3/Philippians/Chapter 2/Philippians 2 28 bht.md

 2. "If they rejoiced in seeing Epaphroditus, his own trouble would be thereby lessened."

 ### Albert Barnes:
-1. "I send him therefore the more carefully...
-I was the more ready to send him."
+1. "I send him therefore the more carefully - With more diligence, or speed; I was the more ready to send him."
-2. "That I may be the less sorrowful... that I may know that your minds are at ease."
-3. "That you rejoice in his being among you."
+2. "That I may be the less sorrowful - That is, on account of my solicitude for you; that I may know that your minds are at ease, and that you rejoice in his being among you."

 ### John Calvin:
-1. "To such a degree did he prefer the welfare of the Philippians to his own advantage."
+1. "To such a degree did he prefer the welfare of the Philippians to his own advantage..."
-2. "He rejoices on occasion of his departure, because it grieved him that, on his account, he was taken away from the flock that was entrusted to him."
+2. "...he rejoices on occasion of his departure, because it grieved him that, on his account, he was taken away from the flock that was intrusted to him..."
-3. "He was reluctant to avail himself of his services, though otherwise agreeable to him, when it was at the expense of loss to them."
+3. "...he was reluctant to avail himself of his services, though otherwise agreeable to him, when it was at the expense of loss to them."

 ### Philip Schaff:
-1. "The whole language bespeaks the tenderness of the apostle both for the sick man and his friends at home."
+1. "Diligently' indicates that St. Paul had allowed no time to elapse after the recovery of Epaphroditus before he sent him away."
-2. "Ye may again have joy, which is fled from you since ye heard the tidings of his sickness."
+2. "Ye may again have joy,' which is fled from you since ye heard the tidings of his sickness."
 3. "When their messenger was among them once more, the weight on the mind of St. Paul would be lightened."

 ### Archibald T. Robertson:
-1. "Ye may rejoice...That I may be the less sorrowful."
+1. "Ye may rejoice...
+That I may be the less sorrowful."
-2. "To rejoice...more free from grief."
-3. "Beautiful expression of Paul's feelings for the Philippians and for Epaphroditus."
+2. "Beautiful expression of Paul's feelings for the Philippians and for Epaphroditus."

 ### John Gill:
 1. "I sent him therefore the more carefully,....
-Or in greater haste, and as soon as possible."
+Or in greater haste, and as soon as possible: that when ye see him again ye may rejoice..."
-2. "that when ye see him again ye may rejoice; for this must greatly increase their joy, to see him again after he had been so long from them, and under such a disorder..."
+2. "This must greatly increase their joy, to see him again after he had been so long from them, and under such a disorder, which had made them to fear they should never see him more."
-3. "and that I may be the less sorrowful; when he should hear of his safe arrival among them, and of their joyful reception of him to their mutual satisfaction..."
+3. "When he should hear of his safe arrival among them, and of their joyful reception of him to their mutual satisfaction, which would be an alleviation of the apostle's sorrow in his present circumstances; for he did not expect to be wholly without sorrow while in this life."

 ### John Wesley:
 1. That I may be the less sorrowful — When I know you are rejoicing.